emleddin/research-scripts/LICHEM-tools/README.md

 > The formatting for the `new_BurstStruct.xyz` and the `new_BeadStartStruct.xyz`
 > May not match.
 I'm working on a portable MDAnalysis writer modification for
 > the output XYZ file, since it does not match LICHEM's and has fewer digits.

+## `get-energies.py`
+This script will parse the `LICHM_GaussEnergy` and `LICHM_TINKEREnergy` file to separate out the QM and MM energy given in the LICHEM log.
+These energies can be converted to different units, such as eV and kcal/mol.

 ## `qsm-energy-diagram.py`
 This script parses the QSM output file and creates figures of plots for the